ahmadbdran20001-web/accident-new-york/README.md

 # accident-new-york_data_analysis
-data analysis project using Power Bi to explore market sales
+data analysis project using Power Bi to explore accident new york
 ## Data source :
 from kaggel
 ## Tools used :